Azure/bicep-lz-vending/src/self/subResourceWrapper/readme.md

 virtualNetworkResourceGroupName | Yes      | The name of the resource group to create the virtual network in. virtualNetworkResourceGroupLockEnabled | No       | Enables the deployment of a `CanNotDelete` resource locks to the virtual networks resource group. virtualNetworkLocation | No       | The location of the virtual network.
-Use region shortnames e.g. uksouth, eastus, etc. virtualNetworkName | Yes      | The name of the virtual network.
-The string must consist of a-z, A-Z, 0-9, -, _, and . (period) and be between 2 and 64 characters in length. virtualNetworkAddressSpace | Yes      | The address space of the virtual network, supplied as multiple CIDR blocks, e.g. `["10.0.0.0/16","172.16.0.0/12"]` virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub virtual network or virtual hub. hubNetworkResourceId | No       | The resource ID of the virtual network or virtual wan hub in the hub to which the created virtual network will be peered/connected to via vitrual network peering or a vitrual hub connection. virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the spefcified hub virtual network.
+Use region shortnames e.g. uksouth, eastus, etc. virtualNetworkName | No       | The name of the virtual network.
+The string must consist of a-z, A-Z, 0-9, -, _, and . (period) and be between 2 and 64 characters in length. virtualNetworkAddressSpace | No       | The address space of the virtual network, supplied as multiple CIDR blocks, e.g. `["10.0.0.0/16","172.16.0.0/12"]` virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub virtual network or virtual hub. hubNetworkResourceId | No       | The resource ID of the virtual network or virtual wan hub in the hub to which the created virtual network will be peered/connected to via vitrual network peering or a vitrual hub connection. virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the spefcified hub virtual network.
 If no gateways exsit in the hub virtual network, set this to `false`, otherwise peering will fail to create.
 Set this to `false` for virtual wan hub connections.